 Annuities combine elements of investment and insurance products by offering guaranteed annual payouts to retirees.
 The company’s operating profit rose 42 percent to 112 million pounds in 2012.

 Partnership Assurance sold 32.5 million new shares for 385 pence each in the offering to raise about 125 million pounds to pay down debt.
-The insurer’s owners sold 94 million shares, and Cinven may sell a further 19 million shares through the overallotment option.
+The insurer’s owners sold 94 million shares, and Cinven may sell 19 million more shares through the overallotment option.
+The shares were initially offered for between 325 pence and 400 pence, according to terms.

 To contact the reporter on this story: Kiel Porter in London at email@example.com